 Don’t Have Air Conditioning?
 9 Clever Tricks to Stay Cool This Summer

-With temperatures hovering somewhere between “hot” and “inferno” in much of the U.S. this summer, you might be wishing you’d sprung for that apartment with central air conditioning — or at least one of those rattling, dusty air conditioners you could stick in the window.
+With temperatures hovering somewhere between “hot” and “inferno” in much of the U.S., you might be wishing you’d sprung for that apartment with central air conditioning — or at least one of those window units.

 If you’re stuck somewhere that isn’t used to the heat, here’s how to stay cool without AC using a few unusual tricks.

 The quickest way to cool down is to dip your toes in freezing cold water.
 Cooling the many “pulse points” on your feet can bring down the temperature throughout your body.